dlscoccia/dlscoccia/README.md

 ### Hi there
-🌱 I’m currently learning C, Python, HTML & CSS
+🌱 I’m currently learning Python, HTML & CSS

 You can find me on [![Twitter][1.2]][1], or on [![LinkedIn][2.2]][2].